puts and p

 Since we're on the topic of bugs, let me demonstrate a common bug the uninitiated is prone to make: dividing integers and expecting a float.
 Example time:

-As you can see, dividing 6 by 2 gives 3, the correct result.
+As you can see, dividing 10 by 2 gives 5, the correct result.
 The divident, divisor and quotient here are all integers.
-But what about 6/4 - it should yield 1.5, but it gave only 1, the integer part of the result.
+But what about 10/3 - it should return 3.3333333333333335 but instead, it returned 3, the integer part of the result.
 That is not what we typically expect - if you divide two numbers, you need the correct result - not just the integer part of the division.

 This happens because Ruby converts the result to an integer - even if the result is not strictly an integer.
 Lets see how we can solve this using the